• Skip to primary navigation

 National Science Foundation | National Institute of Health | US Forest Service

-Stone's forthcoming book, Radical Adaptation: Transforming Cities for a Climate Changed World, will be available from Cambridge University Press in late 2023.
+Stone's new book, Radical Adaptation: Transforming Cities for a Climate Changed World, is now available from Cambridge University Press.
+Read a book synopsis on Medium.

 Recent News